ceruulean/cv/content/_index.md

-# Resume
+# Diana's Experience

-*Technical Writer:* 👋 Hey there, I write about technology and offer web publishing as a service.
+👋 Hey there, I write and edit and format stuff to be readable and recyclable.
 <!--
 ### Help Guides